flatiron/director/README.md

 **&lt;instance&gt;.getRetired()** - Returns an array that shows which routes have been retired.

+### Events

+#### Available on all routes

- - On-Route.
-A list of functions to fire when the route is hit.
+**on** - A function or array of functions to execute when the route is matched.
- - After-Route.
-A list of functions to fire when leaving a particular route.
+**leave** - A function or array of functions to execute when leaving a particular route.
- - Run-Once!
-Specify if the functions should be fired only once for a particular route.
+**once** - A function or array of functions to execute only once for a particular route.

- - Retire a whole route, view retired routes, and bring routes out of retirement.
+#### Available only at the top level of the router configuration

- - After-All-Routes.
-A list of functions to fire when leaving a particular route.
+**beforeall** - A function or array of functions to execute before any route is matched.
- - On-All-Routes.
-A list of functions to fire when leaving a particular route.
+**leaveall** - A function or array of functions to execute when leaving any route.

 # Credits

- - Author - hij1nx
+Author - hij1nx
- - Contributors - Charlie Robbins
+Contributors - Charlie Robbins

 # Version
 0.2.4(b)